The Lean Enterprise Institute's senior executive series on …

-As part of a continuing series on the challenges of leading and sustaining lean transformations, the Lean Enterprise Institute will interview executives from a variety of companies to learn how they changed the ways they managed and led in order to create lean cultures.
+In a continuing series of articles on the challenges of leading and sustaining lean transformations, the Lean Enterprise Institute will interview executives from a variety of companies to learn how they changed the ways they managed and led in order to create lean cultures.
 Here are the interviews to date in alphabetical order:

 - Jack Billi, M.D., associate dean and associate vice president for medical affairs University of Michigan Medical School